Updated: Jul 9

-And while it is not possible for a seventy-year-old to function as well as he did when he was twenty, it is encouraging to know that muscle size and strength can be improved at any age though minimal strength training, in as little as twenty minutes, three times a week.
+And while it is not possible for a seventy-year-old to function as well as they did when they were twenty, it is encouraging to know that muscle size and strength can be improved at any age though minimal strength training, in as little as twenty minutes, three times a week.

 In addition to enhancing our physical appearance and function, muscle mass is closely related to our resting metabolic rate, or the rate at which we burn calories.
 Muscle has a high energy requirement in order to build and rebuild.
-Because of this every pound of muscle burn about 50 calories per day at rest.
+Because of this, every pound of muscle burns about 50 calories per day at rest.

-Because muscle loss and metabolic reduction go hand in hand, if you choose not to work out using resistance exercise, you probably should be cutting back on your caloric intake.
+Muscle loss and a decrease in your metabolism go hand in hand.
+If you choose not to work out using resistance exercise, you probably should be cutting back on your caloric intake.

 So just like that 4 cylinder – car requires less gas than the V-8, smaller muscles require fewer calories than do larder muscles.
 Even when we are asleep, our skeletal muscles use up more than one-quarter of our total calories.

-So for most of us, the majority of the slowing that occurs after age 40 is not because we are getting older, but instead its because of a lack of activity and poor nutrition.
+For most of us, the majority of the slowing down that occurs after age 40 is not because we are getting older, but instead its because of a lack of activity and poor nutrition.

 The answer is not to slow down.
 Aging doesn’t need to be characterized by poor health and rapidly declining fitness.

 Being active, good nutrition and supplementation are strong medicines.
 Take them on a daily basis.
-By maintaining an active lifestyle, you will not only burn more calories on a daily basis but also maintain more muscle mass.
+By maintaining an active lifestyle, you will not only burn more calories on a daily basis but also maintain more muscle mass along the way.

 Get Started Today!